Gul Ahmed: History

 In 2003, Gul Ahmed expanded to the retail sector and founded Ideas by Gul Ahmed retail chain.
 It offers a range of home textiles and furnishings for the bedroom, kitchen and bathroom, as well as men's and women's apparel.
 It also provides in-house monogramming, embroidery and tailor-made services.

-In 2025, Gul Ahmed Ideas launched largest flagship store and Ideas Cafe nestled inside Dolmen Mall Clifton.
+In 2025, Gul Ahmed Ideas launched largest flagship store and Ideas Cafe inside Dolmen Mall Clifton.